team10nb/i-can-sort/README.md

 # Getting Started with iCanSort

+We provide you the installation packages of the software.
+You can download directly [here](https://github.com/team10nb/i-can-sort/releases).

+We also provide you a User Manual [here](https://github.com/team10nb/i-can-sort/blob/main/User%20Manual.pdf).

+# Run the Source Code

+#### 1. Download & Install NodeJS and npm

 You’ll need to have `Node@15.6.0` with `npm@6.14.10` but NO later version on your local development machine.

-## Wait!
-I just want to try your software!

-You can download the software directly [here](https://github.com/team10nb/i-can-sort/releases).

-We also provide you a User Manual [here](https://github.com/team10nb/i-can-sort/blob/main/User%20Manual.pdf).

-## Download & Install NodeJS and npm

 You can follow the link below to download for Windows and Mac.